- What is ecological and landscape classification (ELC)?

 What is ecological and landscape classification (ELC)?Ecological and Landscape Classification (ELC) is how we identify and precisely describe landscape patterns into ecosystem units based on similar climate, landscape, vegetation and soil conditions.
 The goal is to provide a common ecological language and framework to help classify ecosystem units and support land and resource management decisions.

-Yukon’s ELC and mapping program
+The Yukon’s ELC and mapping program

-Yukon’s ELC and mapping program has as long history in Yukon with initial efforts by the Canadian Forest Service dating back to the 1970s.
+The Yukon’s ELC and mapping program has as long history in the Yukon with initial efforts by the Canadian Forest Service dating back to the 1970s.
 Our program has evolved many times over the years and will continue to change as practices and technologies grow.
 The departments of Environment and Energy Mines and Resources direct the development frameworks and standards, and support multiple disciplines for many uses including:

 - climate change;

 The Yukon’s ELC program uses two hierarchical ecological frameworks that guide ecosystem classification and mapping in the Yukon: